-Dear Stockholder:
+Dear Investor:

 Attached for your review is a notice of the 2007 Annual Meeting of Stockholders and Proxy Statement for Piedmont Office Realty Trust, Inc. (formerly Wells Real Estate Investment Trust, Inc.).
-YOUR VOTE IS VERY IMPORTANT.
-Please respond immediately to help us avoid potential delays and additional expense to solicit votes.

-We are asking you to read the enclosed materials and to vote on several matters of importance to the REIT, including the election of your Board of Directors, all of which are described in greater detail below.
-In an effort to maximize stockholder value, we are seeking stockholder approval to extend the liquidation date ("Liquidation Date") of the REIT beyond January 30, 2008.
+As is typical in a proxy statement for an annual meeting, we are asking you to vote on several matters of importance to the REIT, including the election of our directors, all of which are described in greater detail below.
+In an effort to maximize stockholder value, we are requesting your permission to extend the liquidation date ("Liquidation Date") of the REIT beyond January 30, 2008.
 Also, we are announcing our intent to reinstate our Share Redemption Program as soon as possible.
 The following sections go into more detail on all of the proposals in the proxy statement.